Brett Vanderkist

 Areas of Interest

-I’m fascinated with how emerging technologies are opening up new methods of producing animation.
+I’m fascinated with how emerging technologies are creating new methods of producing animation.
 Even though animators must still master the principles of animation and learn how to create strong character performances, it’s exciting to see the wide range of tools that are becoming available.
 Being adaptable to a wide range of production methods is an important skill for digital artists and requires the commitment to continue learning throughout their careers.